Mauve: Mauveine, the first commercial aniline dye

 The synthetic dye mauve was first so named in 1859.
-Chemist William Henry Perkin, then eighteen, was attempting in 1856 to synthesize quinine, which was used to treat malaria.
+Chemist William Henry Perkin, then 18, was attempting to synthesize quinine in 1856; quinine was used to treat malaria.
 He noticed an unexpected residue, which turned out to be the first aniline dye.
 Perkin originally named the dye Tyrian purple after the historical dye, but the product was renamed mauve after it was marketed in 1859.
 It is now usually called Perkin's mauve, mauveine, or aniline purple.

 Earlier references to a mauve dye in 1856–1858 referred to a color produced using the semi-synthetic dye murexide or a mixture of natural dyes.
-Perkin was so successful in marketing his discovery to the dye industry that his biography by Simon Garfield is simply entitled Mauve.
-Between 1859 and 1861, mauve became a fashion must have.
+Perkin was so successful in marketing his discovery to the dye industry that his 2000 biography by Simon Garfield is simply entitled Mauve.
+Between 1859 and 1861, mauve became a fashion must-have.
 The weekly journal All the Year Round described women wearing the colour as "all flying countryward, like so many migrating birds of purple paradise".
-Punch magazine published cartoons poking fun at the huge popularity of the colour: “The Mauve Measles are spreading to so serious an extent that it is high time to consider by what means [they] may be checked.”
+Punch magazine published cartoons poking fun at the huge popularity of the colour: "The Mauve Measles are spreading to so serious an extent that it is high time to consider by what means [they] may be checked."

-But, because it faded easily, the success of mauve dye was short-lived, and by 1873 it was replaced by other synthetic dyes.
+But, because it faded easily, the success of mauve dye was short-lived; by 1873, it was replaced by other synthetic dyes.
 As the memory of the original dye soon receded, the contemporary understanding of mauve is as a lighter, less-saturated color than it was originally known.

 The 1890s are sometimes referred to in retrospect as the "Mauve Decade" because of the popularity of the subtle color among progressive artistic types, both in Europe and the US.